harshithaadicherla10/eda-on-titanic-dataset/README.md

-# 🚢 EDA on Titanic Dataset – Kaggle
+# 🚢 EDA on Titanic Dataset

 This project performs Exploratory Data Analysis (EDA) on the classic **Titanic dataset** from Kaggle.
 It explores relationships between passenger demographics and survival rates using Python and visualization libraries.